-Here we’ll give you this VERY ACTIONABLE list you and your teams can digest to see what ideas your agency can implement to make you even more awesome and win more SEO leads and turn them into clients.
+Here we’ll give you this VERY ACTIONABLE list you and your teams can digest to see what ideas your agency can implement to make you even more awesome and win more SEO leads and turn them into SEO clients.
 Some might be obvious, some you may have tried before but there will surely be some you haven’t thought about.

-#1 Offer Free Facebook Business Page Creation Service
+#1 Offer Free Social Business Page Creation

 #2 Offer Free SEO Audits

 Give potential targeted clients real valuable actionable data and as well as highlighting areas for improvement tell them what they are doing right, they’ll love you for it.
 Giving them a call and really going out your way will also help infuse trust and confidence.
-80-90% of companies won’t follow up begging you for an SEO contract, but that odd one or two that do will really be worth your time.
-In our past agency experience, we found a 3 step process of sending, following up with a call/email and then trying to arrange a meeting works best.
+80-90% of companies won’t follow up begging you for an SEO contract, but that odd one or two that do, will really be worth your time.
+In past agency experience, we found a 3 step process of sending, following up with a call/email and then trying to arrange a meeting works best.

-#3 Hold Local Marketing Seminars or Networking Events
+#3 Hold Local Free Marketing Training Events

-#4 Attend Trade Shows in Various Industries (not just SEO)
+#4 Attend Trade Shows (Not Just SEO)

 Don’t just attend the SEO Events where there are umpteen other SEO Agencies.
 Think outside the box a little, most ‘business conferences’ about startups, accounting, HR etc are all places where you can mingle and network with your target audience.
-Even having a trade show stand at these events will put you in the forefront of business looking for ways to improve their company.
+Even having a trade show stand at these events will put you at the forefront of business looking for ways to improve their company.

-#6 Create a Local Marketing Facebook Group in Your Town / Region
+#6 Create a Business Marketing Facebook Group

 Create the go-to social place for business owners and marketers to ask questions and learn.
 Share ideas, create content and shamelessly include links to your SEO agency as the creators of the page, but don’t overdo it.

-#7 Write a Free Downloadable eBook about Marketing
+#7 Write a Free Downloadable eBook

-#8 Build a High Quality Local Business Directory
+#8 Build a High-Quality Business Directory

 #9 Offer Generous Free Trials